ibarisorhan/ClusterAutomation/README.md

 (5) Update the simulation templates (in the templates direcotry), and specify which one to use in the settings.py document.

 (6) bash Run.sh while in the RASPA_Automation directory

+The "Other" directory has the scripts for removing charges from cif files (necessary for zeo++ simulations), automation scripts used in Zeo++, shifting mofs such that atoms have squared sums closes to axes, etc.